It’s very important to build your personal brand and network like a pro in today’s business world.

 You might also like: The Predictive Index Test (All You Need to Know)

 4. Keep in Touch

-Make sure you stay in touch with your rapport whenever you meet someone though it’s never easy staying in touch with people as it requires effort and is very important to constantly reconnect.
+Make sure you stay in touch with your connection though it’s never easy staying in touch with people as it requires effort.
+It is however, very important to constantly reconnect.

 You might like: Words and Phrases to Remove from Your Resume Right Away

 According to Ostlund, he wrote citing that while social media channels are greater ways to build relationships, such relationships should be in-person meetings to build depth.

 It’s also important to note that trust is difficult to develop when there’s no personal interaction during a face-to-face chat.